Soweto Building Disaster Leaves Three Dead As Two Women and Child Die in Double-Storey Collapse

 According to officials from the Johannesburg Emergency Services Department, six people were trapped inside the building at the time of the collapse.
 Three individuals were trapped beneath the rubble as a result of the collapse.

-The three injured were rushed to Chris Hani Baragwanath Hospital for further treatment.
+The three injured people were rushed to Chris Hani Baragwanath Hospital for further treatment.
 Sadly, a child and two women succumbed to their injuries.

 Source: Briefly News